jacobmacdonnell/cybersec-utils/README.md

 # offsec-utils

-A personal collection of red-team utilities, scripts, and lab writeups.
+A personal collection of red-team utilities, and scripts.
 Purpose: practice offensive security skills and build repeatable workflows.
 **For lab use only.
 Not intended for unauthorized activity.**